Skip to main content Skip to footer

 Firstly, empty your mind onto paper or screen.
 List every project, responsibility, and nagging task that’s taking up mental space.
 Include work items, personal commitments that affect work hours, and anything causing stress.

 Set a timer for 15 minutes to encourage thorough thinking.
-Don’t filter or judge — just capture everything.
-This comprehensive list becomes your raw material for prioritization.
+Don’t filter or judge, just capture everything.
+This comprehensive list becomes your raw material when you prioritize tasks effectively.

 Now evaluate each item systematically.
 For urgency, ask yourself these questions: